Edit Template

 Both copyeditors and proofreaders are going to look for inconsistencies within the manuscript.
 Grammar mistakes, misspellings, and punctuation fall under both of their watches.
 However, while copyeditors are concerned with the logic, accessibility, and structure of the prose itself, proofreaders do not involve themselves with these elements.
 Furthermore, copyeditors help shape and mold the style and tone of the manuscript.
 A proofreader’s responsibilities won’t delve into any of these realms of the editing process.
 Proofreaders care more about how the words appear on the page instead of the substance of such words.

-Furthermore, some proofreaders are responsible for things like typesetting the manuscript, which is a responsibility outside of the copyeditor’s tasks.
+Furthermore, some proofreaders are responsible for things like typesetting the manuscript, which is a responsibility may inside or outside the copyeditors range.

-So now I’ve made that quick little note, my proofreading rate is set at $0.018 USD per word.
-Also, minimum and maximum word count for projects I’m willing to take on is the same as my copyediting requirements: 5,000 words minimum, and 110,000 maximum.
+So, now that I’ve made that quick little note, my proofreading rate is set at $0.018 USD per word.
+Also, the minimum and maximum word count for projects I’m willing to take on is the same as my copyediting requirements: 5,000 words minimum and 110,000 maximum.

 Sample Pricing & Timelines (Proofreading):